Acodei Data Processing Agreement

 9. Personal Data Breach Notification

 9.1 Notification.
-Upon becoming aware of a Personal Data Breach affecting User Personal Data, Acodei will notify User without undue delay and provide information reasonably required for User to meet its obligations to notify affected individuals and/or Supervisory Authorities, taking into account any legitimate law-enforcement or security constraints.
+Upon becoming aware of a Personal Data Breach affecting User Personal Data, Acodei will notify User without undue delay (and in any event within 72 hours of becoming aware) and provide information reasonably required for User to meet its obligations to notify affected individuals and/or Supervisory Authorities, taking into account any legitimate law-enforcement or security constraints.

 10. Return and Deletion of Data